SIGPLAN/SIGPLAN.github.io/Resources/EmpiricalEvaluation.md

 The goal of the checklist is to help authors produce stronger scholarship, and to help reviewers evaluate such scholarship more consistently.
-Importantly, the checklist is is meant to support to informed judgment, not supplant it.
+Importantly, the checklist is is meant to support informed judgment, not supplant it.
 The committee’s hope is that this checklist can put all members of the community literally on the same page.